 100 Years of Political Science PhDs

-Last year marked a major milestone in the political science department.
-2024 was the 100th Anniversary of the very first Political Science PhD granted from WashU.
-Over the last year we've been collecting names and information on every Political Science PhD graduated from WashU.
+2024 marked the 100th Anniversary of the very first Political Science PhD granted from WashU.
+We've been collecting names and information on every Political Science PhD graduated from WashU.
 Below is a list of the names we've been able to find.
 Some feature links to biographies, obituaries, and more to show the success and interesting stories our graduates have amassed.

 If you or a loved one is on this list, we'd love to hear from you!
 Every graduate that has passed through our department has contributed something great, and we'd love to note it.
 At the bottom of the page is a link to a survey you can fill out to provide us with more information.
 This page is a living document that will be updated as information is received.